thesauri/dpad-compose/README.md

 }
 ```

-In the last steps, we used an interaction source (`boxInteractionSource`) to listen to whether the item is focused or not.
+In the last steps, we used an interaction source (`boxInteractionSource`) to determine whether the item is focused or not.
 To receive use events, we need to emit them whenever the box gains or releases focus.
 Normally, `boxInteractionSource` could simply have been passed to the clickable modifier and it would have emitted the events for us.
-As we want to override the default behavior, however, we have to emit these events ourselves.
+As we want to override the default behavior, however, we need to emit these events ourselves.

 When we gain focus, we emit a focus event and store it as a state variable.
 When focus is lost, we emit an unfocus event that refers to the last focus event: